-To unlock all connected devices,
+To unlock all connected devices:

-- 1. From the menu bar, click Option > Device > Unlock All Devices. - 2.
-If necessary, enter a password in the Enter Locking Password window and click OK (if you have not created a locking password, simply click OK).
+- From the menu bar, click Option > Device > Unlock All Devices. - If necessary, enter a password in the Enter Locking Password dialog box and click OK (if you have not created a locking password, simply click OK).
 See section 4.4.3.2 to create a locking password.